imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 ### Aspect Ratio

-You can use the [ar parameter](../../features/image-transformations/resize-crop-and-other-transformations.md#aspect-ratio-ar) to change the aspect ratio like this**:**
+You can use the [ar parameter](../../features/image-transformations/resize-crop-and-other-transformations.md#aspect-ratio-ar) to change the aspect ratio like this

 {% code title="app/screens/Fetch/index.js" %}
 ```javascript